Firebomb sparks unrest at sensitive Jerusalem holy site

 JERUSALEM (AP) — Israeli police on Tuesday closed the entrances to Jerusalem's most sensitive holy site after Palestinian suspects threw a firebomb at a police station.

 There were no injuries reported from the firebombing.
 But police quickly deployed across the hilltop compound, scuffling with Palestinians in the area, as they searched for the assailants.
-Three suspects were arrested, and police were seen wrestling a woman to the ground.
+At least three suspects were arrested, and police were seen wrestling a woman to the ground.

 The incident further heightened tensions at the site, which is revered by Jews as the Temple Mount and by Muslims as the Noble Sanctuary.
 The spot, home to the Al-Aqsa Mosque and gold-topped Dome of the Rock, is a frequent flashpoint of violence.